Created on

 This article describes how to resolve a continuous FortiClient alert message prompt that appears while using a web browser in private or incognito mode.

-The message shows that web browser plugin for web filtering feature in EMS is enabled but not allowed it to function in private/incognito window.
-Sample error pop up message would be different for each web browser as below:
+The message shows that the web browser plugin for the web filtering feature in FortiClient EMS is enabled, but it is not allowed to function in a private/incognito window.
+The sample error pop-up message would be different for each web browser as follows:

 Microsoft Edge: